Multilayer shallow-water model with stratification and shear: Discussion of several aspects of the -

 \subsection{Arnold stability}

-In R95 it was shown that for one layer a state of rest (or a steady state with at most a uniform zonal current) can be shown to be formally stable using Arnold's (1965, 1966) method if and only if (\ref{CondTheta}) is satisfied, i.e. if and only if the buoyancy is everywhere positive and increases (resp., decreases) with depth within a layer with the rigid bottom (resp., rigid lid).
-Arnold's method for proving the stability of steady solution of a system consists in searching for conditions that guarantee the sign-definiteness of a general invariant which is quadratic to the lowest-order in the deviation from that state; the resulting conditions being only sufficient \citep[e.g.][]{Holm-Marsden-Ratiu-Weinstein-85,McIntyre-Shepherd-87} .
-In the present model, however, Arnold's method fails to provide stability conditions even for a state of rest and with no topography ($h_{0}\equiv 0$ ).
-The lowest-order contribution to that quadratic invariant, which can be called a ``free energy'' because it corresponds to a state of rest,
+In R95 it was shown that a state of rest (or a steady state with at most a uniform zonal current) in the $1$-\ILo{ }can be shown to be formally stable using Arnold's \citeyearpar{Arnold-65,Arnold-66} method if and only if (\ref{CondTheta}) is satisfied, i.e., if and only if the buoyancy is everywhere positive and increases (resp., decreases) with depth within a layer with the rigid bottom (resp., rigid lid).
+Arnold's method for proving the stability of steady solution of a system consists in searching for conditions that guarantee the sign-definiteness of a general invariant which is quadratic to the lowest-order in the deviation from that state; the resulting conditions are only sufficient \citep[e.g.,][]{Holm-etal-83, McIntyre-Shepherd-87}.
+In the $n$-\ILo{ }with $n>1$, however, Arnold's method fails to provide stability conditions even for a state of rest and with no topography ($h_{0}\equiv 0$ ).
+The lowest-order (quadratic) contribution to that invariant, which can be called a ``free energy'' because it is defined with respect to a state of rest,